oqolarte/oblong/content/project/imbentori.md

 1. Be mad, but be respectful still.
 1. **sext**: i will bang you like i bang my door---carefully
 1. any song can be a driving song if one is so willing to adjust the track and go with the crack.
+1. *got apprehended for smuggling liquor in the cemetery*, and other tales from the crypt